LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-ingesting-api-data-2.md

 Now that we have a script which will interact with S3 and will put data in, we need to automate this process and "productionise" it.
 While Lambda is normally what automates short duration Python Scripts, in the Data Platform, we build Lambdas using Terraform.

-This next method can be done on the Github website OR in your IDE if you want to push the branch and then merge into main
+This next method can be done in your IDE if you want to push the branch and then merge into main

 1. Navigate, in the Data Platform to `Terraform > Core > 38.api-ingestion.tf`
 2. Copy the Template API Ingestion Terraform module and paste it at the bottom of the